 I'm a fourth year Ph.D. student in the Computer Science and Engineering Department at the University at Buffalo.
 My research interests are in developing robust and reliant mobile, cyber-physical, and mixed criticality systems, particularly for robotics and computer vision applications.

 I graduated from Brandeis University with a degree in computer science in 2017.

-- Senior thesis: “Clouds That Think: Applications of Machine Learning Techniques for Elastic Databases". pdf
+Brandeis senior thesis: “Clouds That Think: Applications of Machine Learning Techniques for Elastic Databases".

-For more, see the projects page of this website.
+For older projects, see the projects page of this website.